 - Section 1.
 Chapter 613 of NRS is hereby amended by adding thereto a new section to read as follows: - 1.
-It is an unlawful employment practice for an employer to discharge, discipline, discriminate against in any manner or deny employment or promotion to, or threaten to take any such action against, an employee because the employee: - (a) Reports to an appropriate authority, whether internal or external to the employer; - (b) Requests correction of; or - (c) Refuses to engage in, - ⇒ conduct that the employee reasonably and in good faith suspects may violate a local, state or federal law or regulation or pose an unreasonable risk to the health or safety of any person. - 2.
-An employee who is discharged, discriminated against or otherwise suffers an adverse employment action as a result of a violation of subsection 1 by his or her employer may bring a civil action against the employer and obtain:
+It is an unlawful employment practice for an employer to discharge, discipline, discriminate against in any manner or deny employment or promotion to, or threaten to take any such action against, an employee because the employee: - (a) Reports to his or her employer or an appropriate external authority, or reasonably refuses to engage in, conduct that the employee reasonably and in good faith suspects may violate a local, state or federal law or regulation or pose an unreasonable risk to the health or safety of any person; or - (b) Notifies the Division of Industrial Relations of the Department of Business and Industry, pursuant to NRS 618.435, of a safety or health violation that the employee has reason to believe exists in the workplace. - 2.
+An employee who is discharged, discriminated against or otherwise suffers an adverse employment action as a result of a violation of subsection 1 by his or her employer may bring a civil action against the employer and obtain: - (a) Any wages and benefits lost as a result of the violation;